 Ofcom isn't a censor and we don't have the powers to approve programmes before they're broadcast on TV or radio, or shown on an on-demand programme service.

+There are no rules about on demand programme service providers’ treatment of people or organisations who are directly affected by programmes.
 If you have a complaint about a programme shown on a video-on-demand programme service in which you, your relative or your organisation appeared, or was referred to, you should contact the service provider.
 Here is a list of the on-demand service providers that we regulate.